Promoting the success of diverse employees

 Promoting the active participation of seniors

-Our company has introduced a retirement age selection system between 60 and 65 years old from fiscal 2021, with the aim of enabling employees to play an active role regardless of their age.
-592 seniors (age 60 and older) (as of the end of March 2023) are working with the same grades, evaluations, and compensation systems as employees under 59.
-By introducing this system, we will utilize the experience and knowledge of the senior generation to develop juniors, pass on knowledge and skills, and challenge new opportunities through updating their "mindset" and "reskilling."
-I will support you.
-The period covered by this system is until fiscal year 2024, and we are considering extending the current system from fiscal year 2025 onwards.
+In order to allow employees to play an active role regardless of their age, we have introduced a retirement age selection system for those aged 60 to 65 from fiscal 2021.
+As of the end of March 2024, 739 senior employees (aged 60 or older) are working under the same grade, evaluation, and compensation system as employees aged 59 or younger.
+By introducing this system, we will encourage the senior generation to utilize their experience and knowledge to train their juniors, pass on their knowledge and skills, and challenge themselves to new fields of activity through updating their "mindset" and "reskilling."
+The period covered by this system is until fiscal 2024, and we are considering extending the current system from fiscal 2025 onwards.

 Retirement age Retirement age selection system from 60 to 65 years old * (choose your own age)